Skip to Content

 • Relax on Copacabana Beach – A trip to Rio is not complete without spending some time on Copacabana Beach.
 After all of your days of adventuring and touring, a fun beach day will be needed!
 This is a lively beach with vendors selling beers, cocktails, and food so you can really hang out all day.
 You can’t miss out on this classic Rio beach!

 • Take a Brazilian cooking class – You are going to encounter some amazing food while in Brazil.
-What better souvenir to take home than knowing how to make some popular meals.
+What better souvenirs to take home than knowing how to make some popular meals?
 This 3-hour cooking class will teach you how to make seven dishes, including dessert and the famous Caipirinha.
 It’s a fun way to dive into the culture and eat some yummy food!

 view of the pool and beach at PortoBay Rio de Janeiro